Esri/i3s-spec/profiles/common/docs/nodeReference.md

 # nodeReference

 A NodeReference is a pointer to another node - the parent, a child or a neighbor.
-NodeReferences contain a relative URL pointing to the referenced NID, as well as a set of meta information that can be used by the client to determine whether to load that node or not, as well as maintaining store consistency.
+A nodeReference contains a relative URL to the referenced NID, and a set of meta information which helps determines if a client loads the data and maintains store consistency.

 ### Related: